twobombs/qrackmin/README.md

 ThereminQ repo with runfile is checked out on root

-Created for minimalistic verification purposes
+Created for minimalistic verification purposes for ThereminQ https://github.com/twobombs/thereminq

 - ### Qrackmin:POCL